Learn about actual and potential costs

-According to ProcurementIQ estimates, there are 1,030 vendors of

-	packaging machines in the United States.
-The market is highly

-	fragmented, wherein the top four vendors account for less than 30.0% of

-	market revenue.
-In the three years to 2018, market share concentration

-	has remained steady.
-Although some merger and acquisition...
-Subscribe

-	to learn more.
+According to ProcurementIQ estimates, there are 1,113 vendors of packaging machines in the United States.
+Market share concentration is low, with the top four vendors accounting for less than 30.0% of market revenue in 2020.
+In the three years to 2020, market share concentration has slowly increased.
+Some of the...
+Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?

 How long have you provided this product to your longest-tenured client?

 What is your reputation among customers?
 How have you developed it?

 Do you offer any value-added products or services?